The dispersion time of random walks on finite graphs: Introduction

-Recall $\tau_{seq}^v(G)$ and $\tau_{par}^v(G)$ denote the dispersion time of Sequential-IDLA and Parallel-IDLA on $G$ started from $v$.
 Let $t_{seq}(G)=\max_{v \in V}\Ex{\tau_{seq}^v(G)}$ and $t_{par}(G)= \max_{v \in V}\Ex{\tau_{par}^v(G)}$ be the worst-case expected dispersion times over all possible origins/starting vertices in $V$.
-As the hitting time is a simpler quantity, we derive a basic but useful upper bound on the dispersion time in terms of the hitting time (by $t_{hit}(G)$ we denote the maximum among all vertices $v,w$ of the expected hitting time of a random walk from $v$ to $w$.) \begin{theorem}[See Theorem~\ref{lem:general}, Corollary~\ref{cor:general}, Proposition~\ref{lolli}, Theorem~\ref{cycle}] Let $G$ be any connected graph with $n$ vertices.
-Then, for any vertex $v$, The same results also hold for $\tau_{seq}$ and $t_{seq}$.
-These results imply the following worst-case bounds: \begin{itemize}\itemsep0pt \item For any $n$-vertex graph, $t_{seq}, t_{par}=\BO{n^3\log(n)}$. \item For any regular $n$-vertex graph, $t_{seq},t_{par}=\BO{n^2\log(n)}$. \end{itemize} Moreover, the Lollipop and the cycle, respectively, are graphs matching the two bounds up to constant factors. \end{theorem} In view of the upper bound in Theorem~\ref{theorem:general} and based on the intuition that the last walk in the Sequential-IDLA should have a hard target to hit, one would expect that the worst-case hitting time provides at least an approximate lower bound on the dispersion time.
+Let $t_{hit}(G)$ be the maximum among all vertices $v,w$ of the expected hitting time of a random walk from $v$ to $w$.
+We derive a basic but useful upper bound on the dispersion time in terms of the hitting time. \begin{theorem}[See Theorem~\ref{lem:general}, Corollary~\ref{cor:general}, Theorem~\ref{cycle}, Proposition~\ref{lolli}] Let $G$ be any connected graph with $n$ vertices.
+Then, for any vertices $v\n V$, The same results also hold for $\tau_{seq}$ and $t_{seq}$.
+These results imply the following worst-case bounds: \begin{itemize}\itemsep0pt \item For any $n$-vertex graph, $t_{seq}, t_{par}=\BO{n^3\log n}$. \item For any regular $n$-vertex graph, $t_{seq},t_{par}=\BO{n^2\log n }$. \end{itemize} Moreover, the Lollipop and the cycle, respectively, are graphs matching the two bounds up to constant factors. \end{theorem} In view of the upper bound in Theorem~\ref{theorem:general} and based on the intuition that the last walk in the Sequential-IDLA should have a hard target to hit, one would expect that the worst-case hitting time provides at least an approximate lower bound on the dispersion time.
 This intuition turns out to be false in general, as evidenced by a certain class of bounded-degree trees (see Proposition~\ref{lowbddcounter}) which exhibits a gap of almost $\sqrt{n}$ between the hitting and dispersion time.
-However, for regular graphs, we can prove that a lower bound of $\Omega(n)$, and more generally the following result holds: \begin{theorem}[See Theorem~\ref{lowerbound}, Theorem~\ref{treebdd}] Let $G$ a connected $n$-vertex graph with maximum degree $\Delta$, then $t_{seq}(G)=\Omega(|E|/\Delta)$.
-For any tree $T$, we have $t_{seq}(T)= \Omega(n)$. \end{theorem}
+We obtain some lower bounds based on the maximum degree $\Delta(G)$ and the $1/4$ total variation mixing time $t_{\mix}$. \begin{theorem}[See Theorems~\ref{lowerbound},~\ref{treebdd} \& \ref{mixlbb}] Let $G$ be a connected $n$-vertex graph, then $t_{seq}(G)=\Omega(|E|/\Delta)$.
+If $\Delta =\BO{|E|/n }$ then $t_{seq}(G)=\Omega(t_{\mix}) $.
+For any tree $T$, we have $t_{seq}(T)= \Omega(n)$. \end{theorem} The first two bounds are tight and the third is known to be tight up to a $\log n$ factor.
+The upper bound in Theorem~\ref{lem:general} matches Matthews bound for the cover time up to constant \cite[Thm.
+11.2]{levin2009markov}.
+While Theorem~\ref{lem:general} is tight for the cycle, it turns out not to be tight for most ``well-connected'' graphs like expanders, high-dimensional grids and hypercubes.
+Thus as a general rule of thumb for well connected graphs the dispersion time is usually of order $t_{hit}$ and poorly connected graphs it is usually of order $t_{hit}\cdot \log n $.
+The behaviour of this extra log factor potentially appearing in the dispersion time contrasts with that of the log factor which may appear in the cover time.